Tour de France 2021: Emerging from the pandemic | DW | 23.06.2021

-Brest is ready for the Grand Depart of the Tour de France.
-For months now, on the Place de la Liberte right in front of the city's town hall, a large clock has been counting down the days, hours, and minutes to the start of the first stage on June 26.
+The city of Brest is ready for the Grand Depart of the Tour de France.
+For months now, on the Place de la Liberte in front of the city's town hall, a large clock has been counting down the days, hours, and minutes to the start of the first stage on June 26.

 Publicans and hoteliers are daring to dream again.